Nigeria - Country Commercial Guide

 Nigeria relies on $10 billion of imports to meet its food and agricultural production shortfalls (mostly wheat, rice, poultry, fish, food services, and consumer-oriented foods).
 Europe, Asia, the United States, South America, and South Africa are major sources for agricultural imports.

-The Government of Nigeria (GON) has initiated agricultural programs such as the Anchor Borrowers Program (ABP) to diversify its economy away from oil.
-GON at the Council on Agriculture and Rural Development Regular meeting, approved the implementation of new Agricultural policy named “National Agricultural Technology and Innovation Plan” (NATIP).
+The government of Nigeria has initiated agricultural programs such as the Anchor Borrowers Program (ABP) to diversify its economy away from oil.
+In October 2021, the government at the Council on Agriculture and Rural Development Regular meeting, approved the implementation of new agricultural policy named “National Agricultural Technology and Innovation Plan” (NATIP) in 2022.
 The four-year blueprint designed to help Nigeria’s COVID-19 economic recovery.
 This policy will replace the Agriculture Promotion Policy (APP) that was launched in 2016 but terminated in December 2020.

-U.S. imports of Nigerian food and agricultural products reached $50 million in 2019 (down just 2% compared to 2018).
-Major U.S. imports of Nigeria-origin food and agricultural products include cocoa beans, tea and herbal products, feeds and fodders, cashew/tree nuts, spices, and seafood products.
-Nigeria is a beneficiary of the African Growth and Opportunity Act but has struggled to take full advantage of the trade preference benefits.
-The weakness of the country’s sanitary and phytosanitary (SPS)/food safety system means that food exports have difficulty meeting international standards.
+U.S. imports of Nigerian food and agricultural products totaled $92 million in 2021, up by about 50% from $58 million recorded in 2020.
+Major U.S. imports of Nigeria-origin food and agricultural products include cocoa, tea/herbal products, feeds and fodder, cashew/tree nuts, spices, and seafood.
+Nigeria is a beneficiary of the African Growth and Opportunity Act (AGOA) but has struggled to take full advantage of the trade preference benefits.
+The weakness of the country’s sanitary and phytosanitary (SPS) and food safety system means that food exports have difficulty meeting international standards.

 Wheat